Akshay61094/behavioral_Cloning/writeup_template.md

 Layer 6 : Convolution with filter shape (64, 5, 5) , valid padding and with relu activation

-Layer 7 : Flatten Layer
+Layer 7 : Flatten Layer with 2112 outputs

 Layer 8 : Fully Connected with 512 outputs, relu activation and dropout of 0.5